 Found something that someone has said in a community useful?

 If so, you can applaud any individual post or message.

 Click the "hands" under each message in a conversation to add your own applause.
 There are no rules about how to use this, but do be generous rather than cautious.
 Many people applaud interesting content, helpful links and opinions they agree with.
 Some applaud in respectful disagreement and say why they disagree in their reply.

 When you applaud, the recipient will be notified.
-And if they receive more than ten of these in the space of the month, they’ll receive a Valued Contributor badge on their profile.
+If a Guild member gets regular applause they'll have a Top Contributor badge (a star) on their profile.

 Reply to conversations - or start one of your own

 There's more guidance on being a good community contributor in the links below but in short, responding helpfully to posts is a good way to start building your visibility and reputation on Guild.

 A brief "thank you", agreement, or adding a useful link to a resource are all useful.

 If you can provide a thoughtful response to a question or conversation it will add even more value to the community.
 Just remember the Guild charter* whenever you post - and use the @ function to notify people you're replying to, or want to bring in to a conversation.